stxp24/drone-object-detection/README.md

 # Drone-Based Object Detection and Tracking (Simulated)
 A real-time object detection and tracking system for aerial surveillance using YOLOv11, designed for detecting and tracking vehicles (civilian/military), aircraft, and maritime vessels from drone footage.
 # Overview
-This system implements state-of-the-art object detection using the YOLOv11 model, trained on aerial imagery datasets, hoping to achieve high-accuracy real-time detection across 6 object classes with comprehensive tracking capabilities.
+This system implements state-of-the-art object detection using the YOLOv11 model, trained on aerial imagery datasets, achieving high-accuracy real-time detection across 6 object classes with comprehensive tracking capabilities.
 # Key Features
 - Real-time object detection at 30+ FPS
 - Multi-object tracking using [ByteTrack](https://blog.roboflow.com/what-is-bytetrack-computer-vision/) algorithm